 There are simply too many food and wine festivals in the region to name them all, but here are a couple that come with the LVC seal of approval:

-Las Fiestas de la Vendimia y Otoño, Jerez de la Frontera; 1st to 18th September: One of the oldest ferias in Spain, Jerez’s annual Sherry shindig is a blur of wine crushing, bodega visits and tastings, flamenco, horses and general festivities.
+Las Fiestas de la Vendimia y Otoño, Jerez de la Frontera; 1st – 18th September 2022 (2023 TBC): One of the oldest ferias in Spain, Jerez’s annual Sherry shindig is a blur of wine crushing, bodega visits and tastings, flamenco, horses and general festivities.

 Axarquia food festivals; August to September: this mountainous region to the east of Malaga has been getting something of a name for itself in recent years for its cluster of food-related festivals – and all the singing, dancing and general celebrations that comes with them.

-Moto Grand Prix – Jerez Motor Racing Circuit – 22nd to 24th April 2016: one of the biggest events on the Spanish motorsports calendar roars into Jerez every April.
+Moto Grand Prix – Jerez Motor Racing Circuit – 28th & 29th Abr 2023: one of the biggest events on the Spanish motorsports calendar roars into Jerez every year.
 The second race of the Moto GP season is a big deal in Spain, and the atmosphere track-side over the course of a long weekend in April is one of the liveliest around.
+For tickets see here.

-Sanlucar Horse Racing, Sanlucar de Barrameda; 10th to 27th August: This hell-for-leather horseback sprint along the Sanlucar sands goes all the way back to 1845.
+Sanlucar Horse Racing, Sanlucar de Barrameda; Friday to Sunday on the second and fourth weeks of August (depending upon tides): This hell-for-leather horseback sprint along the Sanlucar sands goes all the way back to 1845.
 The setting’s superb and the atmosphere’s lively (with more than a drop or two of Manzanilla being supped).
 Best of all, though, you get right up close to the action and feel the thundering of hooves underfoot.

-Ski season in the Sierra Nevada: Europe’s most southerly ski resort opens for business every year with the first snows in December, before closing up again in late April (or even on occasions in late May).
+Ski season in the Sierra Nevada: Europe’s most southerly ski resort opens for business every year with the first snows in December, before closing up again in late April.
 Which means that you can literally spend a morning on the slopes before dropping down to the coast and hitting the beach in the afternoon.

 Nature & the Great Outdoors